runwayml/learn/docs/create/train-models.md

     * In general, the more similar the Pre-Trained Model’s images are to the images in your dataset, the faster it will train.
     * In addition, using Pre-Trained Models that generate larger image sizes will take significantly more time than using models that produce smaller images sizes.
 The estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps you set (learn more below).

-?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) for unlimited training access.
-With or without the Creator Plan, training time uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
-If your account does not have enough [credits](https://support.runwayml.com/en/articles/2984968-adding-credits), your Training Experiment will stop before training completes.

 To view all the Pre-Trained Model options, click **Change**:

 <img src="assets/images/create/train-models/setPreTrainedModel.gif" alt="screen recording showing how to select a dataset">